Thor5487/battle-cats-rolls-local/README.md

 # Battle Cats Rolls <https://bc.godfat.org/>

-## How to install the Ruby server:
+## How to install the Ruby server

+The simplest and easiest way to install all dependencies including the optional ones:

     gem install bundler
     bundle install

+### Selective about optional dependencies

+If you would like to avoid installing unnecessary dependencies:

+    gem install bundler
+    bundle config set without 'build:cache:test'
+    bundle install

-And pick one:
+And you should pick a caching strategy by choosing one:

 * Set up memcached and run `gem install dalli`
 * Use LRU cache so run `gem install lru_redux`

+Lastly if you want to build the data:

+    gem install nokogiri

 ### `sleepy_penguin` compile error on Mac